ivan-jukic/elm-markdown-parser/readme.md

 - Learn how to implement parsers with Elm
 - Contribute to the community
-- Perhaps I'll finish this one :metal:
-- Need something that parses markdown but doesn't fail
+- Need something that parses markdown but doesn't fail...
+Erm much
 - And is configurable
+- Could be fun
+- Or convince me that I should be a farmer

+High hopes that I'll actually finish this one :metal:

 ## Road so far